FedML-AI/FedIoT/README.md

 Please read the experiment section in our paper.
 The `main` function under the distributed now sets only for model training, please use the `fl_test` to evaluate the performance.

+Please note that you should change the aggregator w = 1/9 for a better result.
+It could be changed in FedML/fedml_api/distributed/fedavg/FedAVGAggregator.py line 77

 ## 6. Citation
 Please cite our FedIoT and FedML paper if it helps your research.